Cantor series expansions of rational numbers: Abstract

 \section{Abstract}

-This article is devoted to necessary and sufficient conditions for a rational number to be representable by a Cantor series.
-Necessary and sufficient conditions are formulated for the case of an arbitrary sequence $(q_k)$.
+{ This survey is devoted to necessary and sufficient conditions for a rational number to be representable by a Cantor series.
+Necessary and sufficient conditions are formulated for the case of an arbitrary sequence $(q_k)$. }